iqquee/fs-cache/README.md

 For an exhaustive documentation see the examples folder [https://github.com/iqquee/fs-cache/tree/main/example](https://github.com/iqquee/fs-cache/tree/main/example)

 ## Contributions
 Anyone can contribute to this library ;).
-So, feel free to improve on and add new feaures.
+So, feel free to improve on and add new features.
 I await your pull requests.